What is Continuous Delivery?

 Continuous Delivery (CD) is the process to build, test, configure and deploy from a build to a production environment.
-Multiple testing or staging environments create a Release Pipeline to automate the creation of infrastructure and deployment of applications.
+Multiple testing or staging environments create a Release Pipeline to automate the creation of infrastructure and deployment of a new build.
 Successive environments support progressively longer-running activities of integration, load, and user acceptance testing.
-Continuous Integration starts the CD process and the pipeline stages each successive environment the next upon successful completion of tests.
+Continuous Integration starts the CD process and the pipeline stages each successive environment to the next upon successful completion of tests.

 Continuous Delivery may sequence multiple deployment “rings” for progressive exposure (also known as “controlling the blast radius”).
 Progressive exposure groups users who get to try new releases to monitor their experience in “rings.”
 The first deployment ring is often a “canary” used to test new versions in production before a broader rollout.
 CD automates deployment from one ring to the next and may optionally depend on an approval step, in which a decision maker signs off on the changes electronically.
 CD may create an auditable record of the approval in order to satisfy regulatory procedures or other control objectives.

 Without Continuous Delivery, software release cycles were previously a bottleneck for application and operation teams.
 Manual processes led to unreliable releases that produced delays and errors.
 These teams often relied on handoffs that resulted in issues during release cycles.
 The automated release pipeline allows a “fail fast” approach to validation, where the tests most likely to fail quickly are run first and longer-running tests happen after the faster ones complete successfully.